vercel-support/johnny.sh/content/blog/rock-climbing-in-mashan.md

 description: 'Comments on a rock climbing trip to Mashan, Guangxi, China'
 ---

 This past week was the Chinese National Holiday, so we had a week of holiday from 10/1-10/7 to do whatever we wanted.
 We've been quite into sport climbing lately, like, really into it.
 We've been wanting to go to to Yangshuo, a popular outdoor climbing spot in China, but it's pretty crowded this time of year, not only with climbers but also general Chinese tourists checking out the natural beauty.
 A few of our climbing friends mentioned a trip to a new-ish climbing location being developed near Yangshuo called Mashan.
-Similar pockety limestone crags on endless mounds, but without the crowds of Yangshuo.
+Similar pocket-y limestone crags on endless mounds, but without the crowds of Yangshuo.
 We decided to tag along for a 5 day trip.

 ## 9/30 - Day 1
 We took an early flight from Shanghai to Nanning, Guangxi.
 About a 3 hour flight for a reasonable price from Spring airlines.